-We hear this a lot at Groundwork!
-It goes something like this:
+We hear this a lot at Groundwork:

 I get it.
 Working from home is truly great.
 You can blast your music, stay in your sweats, throw in a load of laundry, and keep your dog company, all while making money and doing your job.

-Here’s the thing: working from home can become unhealthy over time.
+Working from home can become unhealthy over time.
 Let me explain why:

 You’ll get lonely.

 Loneliness is a growing epidemic among adults, and studies have found that it decreases your lifespan, as well as your productivity.
 It’s hard to build strong social connections when you spend most of your time at home.
 Here’s a great read about loneliness from a former US Surgeon General.

 If you work at home, it is easy to slip out of touch with what other people in your field are doing.
 Getting out among other professionals is a great way to stay motivated, exchange best practices, and stay on top of your game.

 Maybe you aren’t looking for a new job or gig, but everybody can benefit from connections and opportunities.
 By getting out of your house, you might discover an opportunity to contribute to your community, or a career change you didn’t even know you wanted.